 Amending Hydrophobic Soil

-Compost is an organic matter broken down into soil that contains high quantities of beneficial fungi and bacteria through natural process.
+Compost is an organic matter broken down into soil that contains high quantities of beneficial fungi and bacteria through natural processes.
 It is always a better choice to either make your own compost or obtain it locally.
-The good “ life” aka bacteria and microorganisms that lives in the soil can be compromised or killed when sitting out in plastic bags in the sun or dry out for extended periods of time.
+The good “life” aka bacteria and microorganisms that live in the soil can be compromised or killed when sitting out in plastic bags in the sun or dried out for extended periods of time.

 Compost Tea is made from fully finished compost or worm castings.
 There are lots of ways to make compost tea.
 The easiest way is by putting compost into a pillowcase or burlap bag then allowing them to settle.
 After about 2 days fill a watering can and water it into your soil.
 If you leave it too long it will start to smell awful this is anaerobic bacteria and it is bad for your soil.
 You will get better results from using a bubbler or aerator because is will oxygenate the tea and support aerobic life in the soil.

 To be blunt manure is animal poo.
 There are many different kinds with different nutrient compositions.
 Each manure is best used in certain ways.
-Alpaca and Llama manure can be mixed directly into the soil, Cow and horse manure can be made into a tea and watered in.
-Chicken and other bird manure are best composted.
-Bagged cow manure is easy to obtain at any garden center.
+To ensure that the manure is free from weed seeds and pathogens, it is best to compost so that the material is heated to between 135-160 degrees F. Bagged cow manure is easy to obtain at any garden center.
 If you are really interested in poo, stay tuned.
-We are currently writing an all about manure.
+We are currently writing an all about manure article.
 Join our newsletter to stay in the know.